Penske PUMP is a home logistics service to smartly tidy up what we own and circulate what we no longer use to others or recycling facilities.

 The scope of the initial ideation is broad, expanding from the self-moving journey to day-to-day living.
 Leveraging the company's expertise, I generated ideas that explored the opportunities where Penske can align with the industry trends and user's needs.

-Based on metrics of key attributes, ideas were then boiled down to a few directions with elaborated details.
+Based on metrics of the brand's key attributes, ideas were then narrowed down to a few directions with elaborated details.

 The PUMP System: Make Room For Life